rbisdorff/Digraph3/docSphinx/pearls.rst

 ..
 Figure:: weakBachet.png
    :name: weakBachet
    :alt: weak Bachet ranking
-   :width: 400 px
+   :width: 250 px
    :align: center

    Weak *Bachet* ranking result

 The nine performance records are grouped into three performance equivalence classes.
 The resulting weak ranking is in fact consistent with the *Kemeny* ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'] (see :numref:`optimalKemeny1` Line 4).

+A Monte Carlo experiment with the same 500 random Cost-Benefit performance tableaux reporting the grades obtained by 20 decision actions on 13 criteria, already used before, shows, with *randomized=100* and *maxNbrOfRankings=10* settings, a median weak ranking correlation of +0.960 (min. +0.770) on a common median determination part of 61.5% (min.
+54%) of the given outranking digraphs.
+The valued median equivalence of the weak rankings with the given outranking digraphs is hence supported by a median criteria significance majority of 62% (min.
+54%).

+The :py:class:`~transitiveDigraphs.WeakBachetRanking` class provides indeed a valuable and interesting method for computing weak rankings from given bipolar-valued outranking digraphs.
+Such a weak ranking makes apparent the actual transitive part of the outranking relation.
+And, the first and last equivalence classes of a topological sort of these weak rankings --their **initial and terminal prekernels**-- give suitable action candidates for a *first choice*, respectively a *last choice* recommendation.

 ..............................................